ebouilhol/napari-DeepSpot/README.md

 Open one or multiple images using Napari GUI :
 File > Open > Select your image
+(Please note that for now only 256px x 256px images are supported)

 The images are then displayed on Napari